Microphone tips for presenters in the classroom

 Uploaded Image (Thumbnail)

-Issue: There is no sound coming out of the room speakers, even though the microphone is on.
+Although the microphone is on, there is no sound coming out of the room speakers.

 • Any additional information TAG may need for resolving a microphone issue may be found at the receiver, mounted in plain view on most podiums.